Configuration-dependent precision in magnetometry and thermometry using multi-qubit quantum sensors: Parameter estimation theory

 and therefore

 Using Eq.~\eqref{rhoD} and the above identities, we have

 and in turn, the QFI takes the form

 The first term in Eq.~\eqref{qfiFull} represents the classical contribution to the QFI, while the second term captures the purely quantum contribution.
 In this work, we focus on single-parameter estimation, exploiting the field as an external tuning to possibly enhance thermometry, and temperature as a source of noise in the estimation of the magnetic field.
-Joint estimation of the two quantities may be investigated further, but it is beyond the scope of this work, and will be addressed elsewhere.
+Joint estimation of the two quantities may be investigated further, but it is beyond the scope of the present work.